yunhaoyang234/H-1B_Data_Mining/README.md

 # Note

-The results may be slightly different between each time running the code due to random selection data sample.
+The results may be slightly different between each time running the code due to random selected data sample.